eoglethorpe/deeper/docs/api-websocket.md

 }
 ```

-## Subscribe request
+## Subscription Requests

-A json request needs to sent on a connected socket endpoint along with information of the channel and the event for which
+A JSON request needs to sent be on a connected socket endpoint along with information of the channel and the event for which
 the user wants to be notified.

 ```json